Nailing Buoyancy Control Dramatically Increases your Enjoyment of Scuba Diving

 Do Your Research And Don’t Be Afraid To Ask

-There will be dive sites that require a quick decent or even a negative entry, if you feel you need time on the surface then avoid this type of dive for a while.
+There will be dive sites that require a quick decent or even a negative entry.
+If you feel you need time on the surface then avoid this type of dive for a while.
 Ask your dive centre or dive master well in advance about the different dive sites and plan your trip accordingly.

 Be Patient And Stick With It

 It may take you 10 or 20 dives before you really master buoyancy, don’t worry you won’t be alone.
-Be patient, when you finally nail buoyancy you really get to enjoy diving and concentrate on taking in the wonderful world under the waves rather than being worried about were you are in the water and the more relaxed you are the less air you’ll use so the more time you’ll get.
+Be patient, when you finally nail buoyancy you really get to enjoy diving and concentrate on taking in the wonderful world under the waves rather than being worried about were you are in the water.
+The more relaxed you are the less air you’ll use so the more time you’ll get.
 Taking the PADI Peak Performance Buoyancy Specialty will be a great help to quickly get you on track.